 - MacOS Sierra Upgrade Results in Fast Battery Drain

-Some users are experiencing bad battery life issue after upgrading to macOS Sierra.
+Some users are experiencing bad battery life issues after upgrading to macOS Sierra.
 Even, if you have noticed that your Mac’s battery is draining very soon, upon OS X up-gradation, then here is the fix.

 a.
 Disable Spotlight Indexing as it uses significant power.

 c.
 Disable Bluetooth and check your Wi-Fi settings.